fourstepper/robinopletal.com/src/lib/posts/free-software-licenses-thought.md

    [BSL](https://www.hashicorp.com/blog/hashicorp-adopts-business-source-license)).
 3. I don't know, [a large portion of the planet's population not having access to clean water](https://www.who.int/news/item/18-06-2019-1-in-3-people-globally-do-not-have-access-to-safe-drinking-water-unicef-who)...?

-As mentioned, some people make a choice not to care and use closed-source software.
+Some people make a choice not to care and use closed-source software.
 Others will choose to only use software that is Free software by definition.

 I myself am currently paid by a company that creates primarily closed-source, proprietary software.
 If I have